-In accordance with the CCF's 'Learn how to' statements, trainees must:
+In accordance with the ITTECF's 'Learn how to' statements, trainees must:

-- Make effective use of Teaching Assistants and other adults (5.7) - Work closely with the SENCO and Designated Safeguarding Lead (DSL) under supervision (5.4) - Work closely with the SENCO & other professionals supporting pupils with additional needs, including how to make explicit links between interventions delivered outside of lessons with classroom teaching (8.10) - Please provide a session on the effective use of Teaching Assistants (TAs).
+- Make effective use of Teaching Assistants and other adults in the classroom (5i) - Work closely with the Special Educational Needs Co-ordinator (SENCO) and other SEND specialists or expert colleagues (5c) - Work closely with the SENCO & other professionals supporting pupils with additional needs, including how to make explicit links between interventions delivered outside of lessons with classroom teaching (8i) - Please provide a session on the effective use of Teaching Assistants (TA).
 If trainees do not have the opportunity to work with a TA, it is important they are provided with the opportunity to observe a TA and/or group/intervention work.